a senior Oxy student shows off his senior comps studio art project in Los Angeles

 Chinese Studies

 Lainey mixed her love of medicine, science, and Chinese history through translations from the Chinese classic Journey to the West.
-Detailing diagnostic processes, prescription creation, and administration of medication, she brought a difficult-to-read adventure to new light.
+Detailing diagnoses and medications, she brought a difficult-to-read adventure to new light.
 “This gave me a deep read into various medical cultures, something that will help me on my path to being a physician.”

 Hunter Isenstein headshot